How to protect your car from catalytic converter theft, and what to do if it happens

 The simplest solution is to keep your car away from public access when you're not using it.
 If you have access to a garage, keep your car there.
 Those without a garage should try to park their car in a well-lit area, or somewhere you can install a security camera.

 But even a garage might not be enough to protect your car.
-Public parking lots have become a target for daytime theft, the Institute of Scrap Recycling Industries, a recycling industry trade group, has warned.
+Public parking spots of all kinds have become a target for daytime theft, the Institute of Scrap Recycling Industries, a recycling industry trade group, has warned.

-"They're pulling on major highways, driving down the highway.
-When they see a truck parked on the side of the road, they pull off, climb under it, cut it off, leave, and then they're gone," said Todd Foreman, the group's director of law enforcement outreach, at a conference earlier this year.
+"[At] hospitals, it's happening because people go to the hospital and either park and visit, or they're in the hospital for a long period of time, and their car sits there," said Todd Foreman, the group's director of law enforcement outreach.
+"It's happening to big trucks, to churches."

 Some cities have hosted workshops in which car owners can get their vehicle identification numbers engraved on their catalytic converter for free – an indication to would-be buyers that the converter has been stolen.